 We know better than Cain after he killed his brother, Abel.
 We are our brother’s keepers.
 We are mysteriously co-responsible for what other people do wrong.
 There is a profound sense in which all of us are somehow to do penance and make reparation, not only for our sinful misdeeds, but for the sins of our country and, indeed, for the sins of the whole human race.

 We return to our question: Why penance and reparation?
-Because, in Christ's words, "Unless you do penance, you shall all likewise perish."
-Is it any wonder that on Pentecost Sunday, after Peter preached his sermon, and rebuked the people for their sins, and they asked him, "What must we do," his first word to the multitude was the imperative verb, "Repent!"
-Is it any wonder that Our Lady of Fatima's message to a sinful world in our day may be summarized in the same imperative, "Do penance."
+Because, in Christ’s words, “Unless you do penance, you shall all likewise perish” (Luke 13:3).
+Is it any wonder that on Pentecost Sunday, after Peter preached his sermon, and rebuked the people for their sins, and they asked him, “what must we do,” his first word to the multitude was the imperative verb, “Repent!”
+(Acts 2:38).
+Is it any wonder that Our Lady of Fatima’s message to a sinful world in our day, may be summarized in the same imperative, “Do penance!”

-For penance, to make up for our failure in loving God:
+- And forgive! – for penance, to make up for our failure in loving God.

 God expects more of us because we have sinned.
 And the first more that all of us can put into practice, is more prayer.